MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 Every organization has its own variation of technical and soft skills that need to be upheld and maintained over time.
-These can range from learning how to use job-related tools and in-house resources to learning about the intricacies of the company’s culture and policies.
+These skills can range from learning how to use job-related tools and in-house resources to learning about the intricacies of the company’s culture and policies.
 Define what needs to be prioritized as learning goals and outcomes from the employees in your organization, prioritize these goals and begin curating modules and learning materials that best meet these desired goals and outcomes.

-### Step 4: Review M365 Learning and Training tools
+### Step 4: Review Microsoft 365 Learning and Training tools